About Frances Bronet

 Since joining Pratt, Bronet has earned many notable accolades, including being named to PoliticsNY “2022 Power Players in Education,” City & State “2018 Brooklyn Power 50,” “2019 Brooklyn Power 100,” “2019 New York Women’s Power 100,” and “2020 New York Women’s Power 100” lists, and was honored with Beverly Willis Architecture Foundation’s Oculus Award (2019) for academic leadership supporting scholarship on women in architecture and engineering.
 She has been profiled in Design Milk, The Architect’s Newspaper, Interior Design, Madame Architect, and authored an op-ed in Crain’s New York Business, and co-authored an opinion piece in Gotham Gazette.
 Bronet has been interviewed on public radio’s The Brian Lehrer Show, the Peabody Award-winning Studio 360 with Kurt Andersen, Person Place Thing with Randy Cohen, and Joanne Wilson’s Gotham Gal podcast, and is asked to present in international and national fora.
 She has served as a juror for the international CODAawards.

-Bronet is a member of the UN Consortium for Sustainable Urbanism Advisory Board, Executive Board of the Association of Independent Colleges of Art and Design (AICAD), and co-chair of the Myrtle Avenue Business Improvement District.
+Underlining her commitment to bolstering New York City’s talent and workforce development to ensure an inclusive economic recovery is Bronet’s appointment to the Future of Workers Task Force by New York City Mayor Eric Adams.
+Bronet is also a member of the Consortium for Sustainable Urbanization advisory board, Executive Board of the Association of Independent Colleges of Art and Design (AICAD), and co-chair of the Myrtle Avenue Business Improvement District.

 As a thought leader, Bronet has been an invited speaker/panelist/contributor at City & State New York’s 2019 Education Summit, the UN Consortium for Sustainable Urbanization, IDC Foundation Panel on Innovation at the Intersection of Building Design and Construction (2019), Municipal Art Society, the Beverly Willis Foundation, the Society for College and University Planners (SCUP), and the Association for a Better New York Young Professionals (2019).